apache/spark/BREEZE.rst

           builds in the Docker cache are used instead.

   ****************************************************************************************************
-   Flags for pushing Docker images (both CI and production)
+   Flags for pulling/pushing Docker images (both CI and production)

-  -u, --push-images
-          After building - uploads the images to DockerHub It is useful in case you use your own DockerHub user to store images and you want to build them locally.
-Note that you need to use 'docker login' before you upload images.

   -D, --dockerhub-user
           DockerHub user used to pull, push and build images.
 Default: apache.

   -H, --dockerhub-repo
           DockerHub repository used to pull, push, build images.
+Default: airflow.

+  -c, --registry-cache
+          If registry cache is enabled, pulls and pushes are done from the registry cache in github.
+          You need to be logged in to the registry in order to be able to pull/push from it and you need to be committer to push to airflow registry.

+  -G, --github-organisation
+          GitHub organisation used to pull, push images when cache is used.
+Default: apache.

+  -g, --github-repo
+          GitHub repository used to pull, push images when cache is used.
 Default: airflow.

   ****************************************************************************************************
    Flags for generation of the backport packages